Who We Are

 Special Thanks to Allen Place neighbors and friends, Cherry Brook Garden Club, Town of Canton, CT, Department of Public Works, the UConn Extension Master Gardener Program, Roaring Brook Nature Center, Canton Land Conservation Trust (CLCT) and the many volunteers who have devoted themselves and hundreds of hours to this project.

 Future Collaborations & Community Projects

 Local Scouts Revitalization Project - focus on restoring wooded nature trail along Rattlesnake brook, rebuilding the railroad tie steps leading down to the woods from Collinsville Pollen Trail at two entrances and repairing/rebuilding the series of old wooden bog bridges.

 Preserving High St. Junction - one of the last remaining depots in the state, it stands proudly near the corner of Dyer Avenue and Allen Place.
 Protecting a piece of history along the Rails-to-Trails is a future project that neighbors and the town are in talks to pursue.

 UConn Extension Master Gardener Program - Allen Place / Collinsville Pollen Trail designated as a Signature Project which means that Master Gardener interns will assist with research and planning for future plantings as well as participate in various hands-on tasks assigned throughout Summer 2020.

-- New England Pollinator Pathway - The Collinsville Pollen Trail is the first of many pollinator pathways to come in Canton, a larger project headed by Karen Berger and Theresa Sullivan Barger.
+New England Pollinator Pathway - The Collinsville Pollen Trail is the first of many pollinator pathways to come in Canton, a larger project headed by Karen Berger and Theresa Sullivan Barger.